 - Right hand, inside

-As you’ll mostly be using two hands together, 1 hand will be predominantly defending, while the other will be assisting or hitting.
+- As you’ll mostly be using two hands together, one hand will be predominantly defending while the other will be assisting or hitting.

-There are 8 examples below are according to whether your move ends up on the inside or outside of their back hand.
+- The reason there are 8 examples below is that each slot is split into whether your hand ends up inside or outside of their back hand.

-It’s usually more ideal to end up outside of their back hand as it’s easier to control their 2nd move.
-However often this isn’t possible since their back hand may be too wide.
-Therefore we also need to train combinations where we end up on the inside.
+- It is usually better to end up outside of their back hand as it’s easier to control their 2nd move.
+Sometimes this isn’t possible when their back hand is too wide so we also need to train combinations where we end up inside their back hand.

 - Later you can use the slots to create 2 punch combinations e.g.: